The (surprising) nuggets of the editorial staff #47 – Jordan

 He is not left out!

-I don't know why it can't be found on the brand's own e-shop, however.
-In any case, I can see myself in it, trying out stylistic moves and a mess of layering...
+I don't know why it's not available on the brand's own e-shop, though.
+In any case, I can see myself in it, trying out stylistic moves and layering galore...

-I keep all these beautiful people in my sights, for the sales.
-If I have not, by then, already spent what I could have spent there.
+I'm keeping all these beautiful people in my sights, for the sales.
+If I haven't, by then, already spent what I could have spent there.

 Or not.